-USC Retirement Plan
+USC Retirement Savings Program

 Our video shows how the USC Retirement Program is helping these retirees live their dreams!

 Whatever you look forward to doing after retirement, planning ahead will make it more likely that you will have the resources you need to spend your time as you choose.
 Your university retirement plan is an important part of that planning.

 USC is committed to supporting your retirement savings by making a 10% employer contribution when you contribute 5%, and to providing you with as many options as possible to maximize your retirement savings opportunities.
 And to build even higher income for your retirement years, you can make additional supplemental contributions.
 Your employment at USC is covered by Social Security, so Social Security benefits also may be part of your retirement income.

 The USC Retirement Savings Program makes matching USC contributions that equal 100% of your matched pre-tax or Roth employee contributions that do not exceed 5% of your eligible earnings.
 The university also makes a 5% non-elective contribution whether or not you contribute.
 This means that the university will make a total 10% contribution if you make a 5% employee contribution.

 |You||USC Match 100% Vested||USC Non-Elective*||USC Total||Grand Total (You+USC)|